JoesSattes/Large-Thai-Multi-domain-Multi-environment/README.md

 # Large Thai Multi-domain Multi-environment
 This repository contains the experimental setup described in the Speech-to-Text Cartography paper.
 We provide a list of 10 data sources used for Thai speech recognition, which are divided into three sets based on the original public datasets.
+Totally, the LTMM dataset contains 381.98 hours of speech in the final version (public+private), with 336.75 hours for the public dataset and 45.23 hours for the private dataset, as around 88.16% and 11.84%, respectively.

 ## Resample audio command
 ```